MentorEmbedded/meta-sourcery/README.md

 - If the user chooses to, they may optionally decide to rebuild the Sourcery G++ eglibc from source, if they have downloaded the corresponding source archive from Mentor Graphics.
 To so, set `TCMODE = "external-sourcery-rebuild-libc"`, rather than relying on the default value of `external-sourcery`.
+After setting TCMODE appropriately, you must also set `CSL_SRC_FILE = "/path/to/your/sourcery-g++-source-tarball"`.

 Description of Behavior
 -----------------------